restrepo/rest-api-doc/api_format.md

 # Colav Metadata API JSON Format
 It will be based in Lens (See also Inspire and CrossRef)

-## Goal
+## Data UdeA
-As an example we use the data base of articles of UdeA:
+As an example we use the data base of articles of UdeA.
+For the while, we have the Following datasets:

 * From the combination of several databases

 https://github.com/restrepo/medicion/blob/master/cienciometr+ia/GS_format_UDEA.ipynb